civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 Financial items exist to track how much has been paid against the various line items within an order / contribution.
 In an accounting system this might be called credit-matching.

-Each line item will have one financial item denoting payments made against it or a transaction transferring the money to accounts receivable.
+Each line item will have one financial item denoting payments made against the line item, or a transaction transferring the money to accounts receivable.
 On creation of the order there will be a financial item for each line item and an additional item for every fee amount.

 !!!
-The created financial item should have a status of 'Unpaid' but it seems that may not always be the case and it may be partially paid instead - further auditing needed as this seems to be linked to use of an old method to create partial payments.
+The created financial item should have a status of 'Unpaid' but it seems that this may not always be the case and it may be
+    partially paid instead - further auditing is needed as this seems to be linked to use of an old method to create partial payments.
     Financial item statuses are potentially used for reporting but are not used in any functional calculations.

 !!! note
     For historical reasons this may not always be true but [it's the goal](https://github.com/civicrm/civicrm-dev-docs/issues/712).
-Financial items may not always be present in practice for Pending contributions.
+Financial items may not always be present in practice for pending contributions.

 When a payment is made it might either pay off all the line items, some of each of the line items, specific line items, in part or in full.
 Where a line item is now fully paid the status of the related financial item is updated o Paid.
 An `EntityFinancialTrxn` record is created